Sam-Commander/Sam-Commander/README.md

 I'm **Sam**, a British programmer, music producer and CS student.

-I like Java, Dungeon Synth, Android Dev and the American West.
+I like Java, Android Dev and Dungeon Synth.

 A day that involves all four is a good day.